 Turning to case 3 (E4 Period isA E2 Temporal Entity; E2 Temporal Entity and E92 STV are disjoint): Background: Properties linking Periods/Events (isA E92) to their temporal and spatial projections can give the impression that two or more events that happened (approximately) over the same place and at (approximately) the same time actually share a Spacetime Volume.
 Making E4 Period NOT isA E92 Spacetime Volume serves the purpose of keeping STVs of different events apart.

-However, shared(sic) STV is false impression; P161 and P160 link the E92 STV that is an event to the approximations of the space and time over which it unfolded.
+However, this ‘shared’ (sic) STV is false impression; P161 and P160 link the E92 STV that is an event to the approximations of the space and time over which it unfolded.
 It is these approximations that can be shared (i.e. can almost completely overlap with one another), not the STV as such.

 DECISION: Hence, the sig decided that declaring E4 NOT isA E92 (Case 3 in CEO’s slides) is unwarranted.